miraland-labs/miraland/docs/src/getstarted/overview.md

 ## Transactions

-A transaction is the fundamental unit of activity on the Solana blockchain: it's a signed data structure that contains instructions for the network to perform a particular operation like transferring tokens.
+A transaction is the fundamental unit of activity on the Miraland blockchain: it's a signed data structure that contains instructions for the network to perform a particular operation like transferring tokens.